jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  * **NO AGENCY RECRUITERS**
    * In a few exceptional cases I might agree to work with local ones (i.e. within 10KM of my home).
-   * Sorry British recruiters, unless you annex the Netherlands, this also means you.
+   * Sorry British and Spanish recruiters, unless you annex the Netherlands, this also means you.

 Still reading?
 Good, here's a few things you need to keep in mind: